Multi-task neural networks by learned contextual inputs: Task adaptation examples

+We study a simple example to gain insight into how the learned context parameters can affect the network response.
+The example is adapted from \citet{Telgarsky2016}.
+A learned context network with three layers is constructed to linearly interpolate the points $(x, y) = (0, 0), (0.5, 1), (1, 0), (1.5, 1), (2, 0)$, when the task parameters are equal to zero.
+Let the input be $z^\top = $, with both $x$ and $\beta$ scalar.
+The network parameters are given as

-For simplicity, we ignore the residual connections in this case.
-Recall that we only consider the ReLU activation function.
-The first layer maps the inputs to a four dimensional hidden layer.
-Ignoring the task parameter, this mapping creates four identical unit slopes starting at $0.0$, $0.5$, $1.0$, and $1.5$.
-The second layer add pairs of the previous hidden layer together, creating two triangle shaped responses as the second hidden layer.
-These are added together in the third layer.
-The output is seen as the black lines in Figure \ref{fig:pyramid}.
+and we use the ReLU activation function for the first two layers and the identity function for the last layer.
+Briefly described, the first layer creates four identical unit slopes, starting at $0.0$, $0.5$, $1.0$, and $1.5$ when the task parameter, $\beta$, is zero.
+The second layer adds pairs of these slopes together, creating two triangle-shaped responses that are added together in the final layer.
+The result is illustrated as the bold dark line in Figure \ref{fig:pyramid}.
+We refer to this as the base shape.

+We now explore the effect of different values for the task parameter component $L$ from Equation \ref{eq:context-as-mixed-intercept}.
+Starting with the simple case where $L = A$, which yields a translation of the base shape.
+This can be seen by manipulating Equation \ref{eq:nn-res-first-linear}, $z_{ij}^{(2)} = A x_{ij} + A \beta_j + b_1 = A \left( x_{ij} + \beta_j \right) + b_1$, which is the expression for translation $y_{ij} = f(x_{ij} + \beta_j)$.
+This is illustrated in the top part of Figure \ref{fig:pyramid}.
+A different transform is obtained by setting $L = b_1$.
+For this particular network, it yields dilation by a factor $1+\beta$.
+This changes the base shape of the output to a dilated shape according to $(x, y) \mapsto ((1+\beta)x, (1+\beta)y)$.
+This is illustrated in the bottom part of Figure \ref{fig:pyramid}.
+The derivation of this result is given in \ref{app:dilation}.

+These simple examples illustrate how the contextual inputs can produce different transformations by changing the first layer weights.
+While looking limiting at first glance, the ability to influence the first layer bias creates changes that propagate through the entire network, enabling powerful nonlinear transformations.